Ashburnham Road, Penenden Heath, Maidstone, ME14 2JG

 What do I do if my child is already at Sandling School but I have a concern that they may have a difficulty with learning?

 The first point of contact is your child’s class teacher as they are the person in school who they spend the most time with.
 Make a list of your concerns and an appointment to see the class teacher.
 The class teacher may agree that they have similar concerns or they may ask for a few weeks to observe these areas more closely and to meet with you again.
 We support all needs through the use of a provision map which details interventions being run for that class.
-Again these need to be trialled first as if they succeed no further investigation is required but if they do not help, a referral to the SENCo, Mrs Ross, will be needed.
+Again these need to be trialled first as if they succeed no further investigation is required but if they do not help, a referral to the SENCo, Mrs Hayes-Smith, will be needed.

 If the class teacher feels that there may be a difficulty that needs exploring further they will complete a referral, with your permission, to the SENCo who will determine any assessment / observation that needs to be undertaken.
 These will be carried out within 25 school days and the results fed back to you along with any actions to be taken.